ATajvar/CPSC354_HW3/README.md

 ### Critical Information to Highlight
-Neuromorphic Engineering: Highlight that Carver Mead's work in neuromorphic systems is foundational for reviving interest in analog computing, especially for AI applications.
+Neuromorphic Engineering: Carver Mead's pioneering work in neuromorphic engineering laid the foundation for integrating brain-inspired analog systems into modern computing architectures.
+His contributions revived interest in analog computing, especially in artificial intelligence (AI) applications, where the efficiency of analog circuits mimics neural networks more naturally than digital systems.
+This has opened new pathways for developing energy-efficient and scalable AI models.

-Energy Efficiency: A key takeaway from recent research is analog computing's potential to drastically reduce power consumption, which is critical for next-gen IoT devices and autonomous systems.
+Energy Efficiency: A significant advantage of analog computing is its potential to dramatically reduce power consumption, a critical factor for next-generation technologies like IoT devices and autonomous systems.
+Recent research highlights that analog circuits can perform tasks like machine learning inference or signal processing with far less energy than traditional digital approaches, making them highly attractive for low-power, high-performance computing.

-Real-Time Systems: Emphasize how analog systems provide speed advantages in real-time problem solving, particularly in domains like control systems and robotics.
+Real-Time Systems: Analog computing offers a clear speed advantage in real-time problem solving, particularly in control systems and robotics.
+Since analog systems process continuous data instantaneously, they are ideal for applications requiring rapid feedback loops, such as autonomous vehicle navigation or industrial automation.

-Comparison to Digital: Include a more detailed contrast in the comparison table (e.g., cost-effectiveness, programming challenges), highlighting where analog shines versus where digital still leads.
+Comparison to Digital: While digital systems offer precision and programmability, analog excels in specific areas such as cost-effectiveness for specialized tasks and speed in real-time applications.
+However, analog systems face challenges in scalability and noise susceptibility, making them less versatile for general-purpose computing compared to digital systems, which remain the dominant choice for broad, high-precision tasks.

 ### Influential Researchers